microsoft/c9-python-getting-started/README.md

 ## Overview

-The series of videos on Channel 9 is designed to help get you up to speed on Python.
-If you're a beginning developer who's looking to add Python to your quiver of languages, or trying to get started on a data science or web project, these videos can help teach you the foundation necessary to walk through a quick start or other tutorial.
+The video series on Channel 9 is designed to help get you up to speed on Python.
+If you are a beginning developer who is looking to add Python to your quiver of languages, or you are trying to get started on a data science or web project, these videos can teach you the foundation necessary to walk through a quick start or other tutorial.

 ### What you'll learn